 c.
 The traditional United States motto “E Pluribus Unum”.

-Each of these written principles has helped to create the backbone of our great nation!
-Whether it’s the document declaring our independence, the first 10 amendments protecting our rights and liberties, or our national motto, what these things have in common is a shared theme of unity and the protection of our rights and freedoms.
+Each of these founding principles has helped create the backbone of our great nation!
+Whether it’s the document declaring our independence, the amendments protecting our rights, or the national motto, they share a common theme of unity and the protection of our rights and freedoms.

 4a) Discuss the importance of the Declaration of Independence